 - Questions about tax obligations outside the country of residence

-This process includes: analyzing identification documents, verifying data with other databases, and tracking user behaviour to see if it is consistent.
+This process includes: analyzing identification documents, verifying data with other databases, and tracking user behavior to see if it is consistent.

 Know Your Customer’s practices respond not only to an entity’s need to know who its user really is by legal imperatives, but it also is an effective way to reduce the risk of fraud.